Frequently Asked Questions

 What is a CAC Volunteer Advocate?

-CAC is a non-profit that transforms the lives of vulnerable children and youth by providing trained and supervised one-on-one volunteer advocates in the courtroom and community in three program areas:
+CAC is a non-profit that transforms the lives of vulnerable children and youth by providing trained and supervised volunteer advocates in the courtroom and community through three program areas:

 Child Protection Court Program providing Guardian ad Litem (GAL) volunteers for abused and neglected children in Superior Court for Juvenile Matters;

 Probate Court program providing GAL volunteers for vulnerable children with complex guardianship cases in Probate Court; and

 Community Advocates for Children and Youth (CACY) program providing volunteer advocates for vulnerable children and youth in the community.

 Volunteers will be informed about the type of appointment and the details of the child’s situation before the volunteer chooses to accept any case appointment.